SompongSoftwareEnterprise/GMO/test-cases/acceptance/tc102/1-entrepreneur-create-request.md

 1. Login as Entrepreneur.
 	* Must login successfully.
-2. Click the REQUEST to view all of the request.
-3. Click the make new request button.
+2. Click the make new request button.
 	* A certificate request 1-1/1 form must appear.
-4. Fill and submit an incomplete form.
+3. Fill and submit an incomplete form.
 	* An error box must be shown.
-5. Complete the remaining/incorrect fields.
+4. Complete the remaining/incorrect fields.
-6. Submit the form.
+5. Submit the form.
 	* Entrepreneur must be taken to view request detail page.